thenewdarling/Spellbook/Spells/Find Greater Steed.md

 The mount disappears temporarily when it drops to 0 hit points or when you dismiss it as an action.
 Casting this spell again re-summons the bonded mount, with all its hit points restored and any conditions removed.

-You can’t have more than one mount bonded by this spell or find steed at any time.
+You can’t have more than one mount bonded by this spell or [[Find Steed]] at any time.
 As an action, you can release a mount from its bond, causing it to disappear permanently.

 Whenever the mount disappears, it leaves behind any objects it was wearing or carrying.